MPBDS2022/Data-Science/clean/README.md

 ---

-### Every data science endeavor begins with source data that will hopefully provide insights on a question (business, technical, scientific, etc).
-Each data set will present with its own characteristic data quality issues that must be identified, characterized, and (if problematic) corrected or mitigated
+Every data science endeavor begins with source data that will hopefully provide insights on a question (business, technical, scientific, etc).
+Each data set will present with its own characteristic data quality issues that must be identified, characterized, and (if problematic) corrected or mitigated.

+## **Project Objective**

-### The objective of data preparation is to yield a data set that can be effectively analyzed and, if desired, used as a training resource to make predictions with machine learning methods
+The objective of this project is to showcase various methods that can be used in data preparation to yield a data set that can be effectively analyzed and, if desired, used to train machine learning models.

+## **Methods**

-### The Google slides shown below will step you through the various steps in preparing a challenging dataset for statistical analysis and use in machine learning (shown on a separate page LINK HERE)
+These Google slides (LINK) will step you through the various steps in preparing a challenging dataset for statistical analysis and use in machine learning (shown on a separate page LINK HERE.

-### Below these slides you will find links to the GitHub repo that holds the python code (in notebook format) used in this project

 ![alt text](imgs/sample_dist_plot.png)